 You tied it off!!

-This technique is used constantly, and sooner than you realize you wont even have to think it will just come automatically.
+This technique is used constantly, and sooner than you think, it will just come automatically.

 Now Continue with your pattern from here. have fun!